papi656/spec-generator/README.md

 `skills/spec-generator`

-This skill generates technical specification documents.
+This skill generates technical specification documents in the OpenAI Symphony project format.
 It supports two modes:

 - **Full Generation**: Create a complete spec from scratch based on user requirements
 - **Template Fill**: Generate/fill a spec skeleton with user-provided details